hoboarts/birka-test/README.md

 Known issues and planned updates:
 - Infinitely loading of paybutton (press update button in your browser). \
 Pending server response of *_NOT_FOR_AD_NAME_* bank (Ukraine).
-- Adding management for product's image files.
+- Adding file management for image files in uploads folder.
 - Landing page, elaboration of visual appearance of the app.